Sarang-Nambiar/Sequence_Training_Model/README.md

 🔔 **Note**: Please replace `<q_no>` with the appropriate question number (1, 2, 3, or 4).

-## Link to Report
+## 📄 Project Report

-Link to the Report: https://docs.google.com/document/d/1ym4fxcd_xtGmxAKecOaRT4kyYrTj0fmYaAJSEHGi55E/edit?usp=sharing
+For a detailed understanding and insights, view the [Project Report](https://docs.google.com/document/d/1ym4fxcd_xtGmxAKecOaRT4kyYrTj0fmYaAJSEHGi55E/edit?usp=sharing).